 In such a framework, Choralia finds itself acting as a pivot, as an innovative company in the training of human resources.

 The Milanese society has embraced (and in many ways also anticipated) this change, focusing on the transformation of the teaching and training model with new engineering-teaching methods.
 For example i People Analytics, the last frontier in the field of Human Resources to analyze their performance and identify advantages and criticalities in a digital-oriented approach.
 Or the Gamification in learning paths, a technique that aims to strengthen human behavior in an engaging way.

-Being already "on the curve" at a time like this has led Choralia to a + 50% increase in turnover in the first two months of 2021 compared to 2019 (+ 110% compared to the same period in 2020).
+Being already "on the curve" at a moment like this has brought Choralia to a + 50% increase in turnover in the first two months of 2021 compared to 2019 (+ 110% compared to the same period in 2020).
 When we say "intercept the future in advance".

 How could Choralia's strategy evolve in the coming years?

-The learning of the future: not only "where it is needed", but "how it is needed"
+The learning of the future: not only "where it is needed", but "as it is needed"

 Training and learning aim to become as usable as possible, also through functional and innovative teaching methods.
 In addition to the aforementioned blended courses, it will be important to ensure maximum interactivity and the incentive to participate even remotely.
 People will need to feel involved as individuals as well.
 For this reason, surveys, stimuli and apps that give feedback on skills will grow a lot.